metury/metury.github.io/adventofcode.md

 They are my solutions to advent of code tasks.
 There are separated to each year and day.
 All of this can be found on [GitHub](https://github.com/metury/advent-of-code), also with the script that generates these pages.

+Plus you may also play a small [Bingo](https://aoc-bingo.fly.dev/) that someona made. :D